untoxa/gb-photo/README.md

 ![Camera Mode](doc/Images/Camera_Mode.png)

-The camera modes was created to propose many more features than a regular camera like infinite time-lapse, ultra-fast transmission, full manual mode, support of third party devices, etc.
+The camera modes were created to propose many more features than a regular camera like infinite time-lapse, ultra-fast transmission, full manual mode, support of third party devices, etc.

 ### Capture Mode menu
 - The **Auto Mode** is a mode that mimics the behavior of the stock Game Boy Camera, it modifies automatically the **Exposure time**, and sets the **Gain**, **Sensor Voltage Out** and **Edge enhancement mode** according to rules assessed by datalogging the [MAC-GBD/sensor protocol](src/state_camera.c#L147).
 All other camera registers used are fixed.